 The patient sued the interventional radiologist, claiming wrong-site procedure with a delay in notifying the patient and family.

-For more information, see our Diagnostic and Interventional Radiology Closed Claims Study, and the short video on Interventional Radiology Malpractice Claims Study.
-For guidance and assistance in addressing any patient safety or risk management concerns, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.
+For more information, see our Diagnostic and Interventional Radiology Closed Claims Study and the short video, “Interventional Radiology Malpractice Claims Study.”
+For additional guidance and assistance, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.